 Can the validation of business ideas also be carried out externally?

 Yes, the validation process can also be carried out externally.
 Compared to internal implementation, it can make sense to commission external experts.
-This makes a particular difference when specialist knowledge, an outside view, expert perspectives and genuine customer feedback are required.
-External validation can be carried out, for example, by commissioning a venture builder.
+This makes a particular difference when specialized knowledge, an outside perspective, expert perspectives and real customer feedback are required.
+External validation can be carried out by hiring a venture builder, for example.
 Companies that involve external validation can benefit from objective insights and ensure that their ideas and products not only appear convincing internally, but also meet with acceptance on the market.